PassiveLogic/cloud-homework/README.md

     - Todo lists should have an `id` and `name` field
     - Add this type via a migration
     - Add Todo list queries and mutations to GraphQL
-    - Add the ability to get all
+    - Add the ability to get all todo items for a given list through a GraphQL object traversal

 ## Resources